unknowntrojan/blog/src/about.md

 Around 2016 I started to get into gamehacking.
 There's something about the instant feedback loop of trying to break a game and seeing what happens.
 Trying to find things that would make me and my friends laugh was always a rewarding experience.

 RE is an integral part of gamehacking, so I started learning it around this time.
-I also got into CTFs around this time.
+I also got into CTFs as well.

-Be sure to have a look around and see what you like!
+Have a look around and see what you like!